-On March 1, 2019, the Court of Appeal issued a decision largely affirming the trial court's findings of liability and the compensatory and punitive damages award while reducing the total amount of compensatory damages to approximately CAD 13.5 billion including interest (approximately \$10.5 billion) due to the trial court's error in the calculation of interest.
-The compensatory damages award is on a joint and several basis with an allocation of 20% to RBH (approximately CAD 2.7 billion, including pre-judgment interest (approximately \$2.1 billion)).
-The Court of Appeal upheld the trial court's findings that defendants violated the Civil Code of Quebec, the Quebec Charter of Human Rights and Freedoms, and the Quebec Consumer Protection Act by failing to warn adequately of the dangers of smoking and by conspiring to prevent consumers from learning of the class members' injuries.
-In accordance with the judgment, defendants were required to deposit their respective portions of the damages awarded in both the Létourneau case described below and the Blais case, approximately CAD 1.1 billion (approximately \$852 million), into trust accounts within 60 days.
-RBH's share of the deposit was approximately CAD 257 million (approximately \$852 million).
+On March 1, 2019, the Court of Appeal issued a decision largely affirming the trial court's findings of liability and the compensatory and punitive damages award while reducing the total amount of compensatory damages to approximately CAD 13.5 billion including interest (approximately \$9.9 billion) due to the trial court's error in the calculation of interest.
+The compensatory damages award is on a joint and several basis with an allocation of 20% to RBH (approximately CAD 2.7 billion, including pre-judgment interest (approximately \$2.0 billion)).
+The Court of Appeal upheld the trial court's findings that defendants violated the Civil Code of Quebec, the Quebec Charter of Human Rights and Freedoms, and the Quebec Consumer Protection Act by failing to warn adequately of the dangers of smoking and by conspiring to prevent consumers from learning of the dangers of smoking.
+The Court of Appeal further held that the plaintiffs either need not prove, or had adequately proven, that these faults were a cause of the class members' injuries.
+In accordance with the judgment, defendants were required to deposit their respective portions of the damages awarded in both the Létourneau case described below and the Blais case, approximately CAD 1.1 billion (approximately \$806 million), into trust accounts within 60 days.
+RBH's share of the deposit was approximately CAD 257 million (approximately \$194 million).
+PMI recorded a pre-tax charge of \$194 million in its consolidated results, representing \$142 million net of tax, as tobacco litigation-related expense, in the first quarter of 2019.
 The charge reflects PMI's assessment of the portion of the judgment that represents probable and estimable loss prior to the deconsolidation of RBH and corresponds to the trust account deposit required by the judgment.

 In the second class action pending in Canada, Cecilia Létourneau v.
 Imperial Tobacco Ltd., Rothmans, Benson & Hedges Inc. and JTI-Macdonald Corp., Quebec Superior Court, Canada, filed in September 1998, RBH and other Canadian cigarette manufacturers (Imperial Tobacco Canada Ltd. and JTI-Macdonald Corp.) are defendants.
 The plaintiff, an individual smoker, sought compensatory and punitive damages for each member of the class who is deemed addicted to smoking.
 The class was certified in 2005.
 The trial court issued its judgment on May 27, 2015.
-The trial court found RBH and two other Canadian manufacturers liable and awarded a total of CAD 131 million (approximately \$101 million) in punitive damages, allocating CAD 46 million (approximately \$35.6 million) to RBH.
+The trial court found RBH and two other Canadian manufacturers liable and awarded a total of CAD 131 million (approximately \$96 million) in punitive damages, allocating CAD 46 million (approximately \$33.7 million) to RBH.
 The trial court estimated the size of the addiction class at 918,000 members but declined to award compensatory damages to the addiction class because the evidence did not establish the claims with sufficient accuracy.
 The trial court found that a claims process to allocate the awarded punitive damages to individual class members would be too expensive and difficult to administer.
-On March 1, 2019, the Court of Appeal issued a decision largely affirming the trial court's findings of liability and the total amount of punitive damages awarded allocating CAD 57 million including interest (approximately \$44 million) to RBH.
+On March 1, 2019, the Court of Appeal issued a decision largely affirming the trial court's findings of liability and the total amount of punitive damages awarded allocating CAD 57 million including interest (approximately \$42 million) to RBH.
 See the Blais description above and Item 8, Note 20.
 Deconsolidation of RBH in PMI's Annual Report on Form 10-K for the year ended December 31, 2021 for further detail concerning the security order pertaining to both Létourneau and Blais cases and the impact of the decision on PMI's financial statements.